INFORMED CONSENT FOR IN-PERSON SERVICES DURING COVID-19 PUBLIC HEALTH CRISIS

 - You will adhere to the safe distancing precautions we have set up in the waiting room and therapy rooms.
 For example, you won’t move chairs or sit where we have signs asking you not to sit.

-- You will wear a mask in all common areas of the office.
+- You will wear a mask.
 If you do not have a mask, we will provide you with a mask.

 - You will keep a distance of 6 feet from your therapist, staff and others in the clinic.
 There will be no physical contact (e.g. no shaking hands) with your therapist or staff.